-Giving Days are 24-hour online fundraising challenges that aim to rally groups of people around a particular region, cause, event, or university.
+Giving Days are 24-hour (or longer) online fundraising challenges that aim to rally groups of people around a particular region, cause, event, or educational institution.

 Over the years, Giving Days have increased in popularity, with hundreds occurring across the United States and several more on a global scale.
 These days are launched primarily by community foundations, cause-based nonprofits, and places of higher education.